andreabradpitto/Experimental-robotics-laboratory/README.md

 # :file_folder: Andrea Pitto's Experimental robotics laboratory repository

-This is the repository for all the exercises and assignments I have performed relative to the Robotics engineering class "Experimental robotics laboratory" 2020/2021, held at the University of Genoa
+This is the repository for all the exercises and assignments I have performed relative to the Robotics Engineering class "Experimental robotics laboratory" 2020/2021, held at the University of Genoa

 ---